Architecture

 Krim-Govern

-A seven-level policy hierarchy encoding law, regulator guidance, internal rules and operational guardrails, enforced per tenant.
+A seven-level policy hierarchy of law, regulator guidance, house rules and guardrails, enforced per tenant.

 Validator